NOAH Compendium

 Turkeys: For the treatment and prevention of respiratory infections in turkey flocks associated with Mycoplasma gallisepticum and Mycoplasma synoviae when the disease has been diagnosed at the erd level.

 Tilmicosin should not be administered by injection to pigs.
-The product contains disodium edetate.
+The veterinary medicinal product contains disodium edetate.
 The uptake of medicated water can be altered as a consequence of illness.
-If the uptake is insufficient, alternative treatment may be required.
+If the uptake is insufficient alternative treatment may be required.

 Special precautions for use

-Inappropriate use of the product may increase the prevalence of bacteria resistant to tilmicosin and may decrease the effectiveness of treatment with tilmicosin related substances.
-Use of the product should be based on susceptibility testing and take into account official and local antimicrobial policies.
+Inappropriate use of the veterinary medicinal product may increase the prevalence of bacteria resistant to tilmicosin and may decrease the effectiveness of treatment with tilmicosin related substances.

-People with known hypersensitivity to tilmicosin should avoid contact with the product.
+People with known hypersensitivity to tilmicosin should avoid contact with the veterinary medicinal product.
 The veterinary medicinal product may cause irritation or sensitisation by skin contact.

 Avoid skin and ocular contact.
-Wear protective gloves and protective clothes when handling the veterinary medicinal product.
+Personal protective equipment consisting of protective gloves and protective clothes should be worn when handling the veterinary medicinal product.

 In case of contact with skin or eyes, rinse abundantly with fresh water.
-If irritation persists and in case of incidental ingestion, seek immediately medical advice or call a poison center (dangers linked to disturbances in cardiac conduction).
+If irritation persists and in case of accidental ingestion, seek medical advice immediately and show the package leaflet or the label to the physician, or call a poison centre (dangers linked to disturbances in cardiac conduction).

 Use during pregnancy, lactation or lay

-The safety of the product has not been established during pregnancy and lactation.
+The safety of the veterinary medicinal product has not been established during pregnancy and lactation.
 Use only in accordance with risk/benefit assessment by the responsible veterinarian.
-Do not use in pullets and laying hens producing eggs for human consumption.

-Cross resistance between tilmicosin and other macrolide antibiotics and lincosamides has been observed.
-Tilmicosin may lessen the antibacterial activity of some β-lactam antibiotics.
+Tilmicosin may lessen the antibacterial activity of β-lactam antibiotics

 Do not use simultaneously with bacteriostatic antimicrobial agents.

 For oral use only.
-The product must be diluted in drinking water or milk replacer before administration.
+The veterinary medicinal product must be diluted in drinking water or milk replacer before administration.

 Pigs: